world-federation-of-advertisers/experimental/dp_consistency/README.md

 and the union set for that metric and period, for all unions that include that EDP for tha metric and period.

 If there's a predefined hierarchy among metrics (where some metrics are inherently greater than or equal to others), it enforces this relationship for each period and EDP, including the measured unions.
+For example: $MRC \lte AMI$.

 It asserts the cumulative reach measurements in one period are less than or equal to those in the subsequent period.
 It adds subset relationships to reflect this for each metric and EDP, including the union set.